EllisWm/Getting-and-Cleaning-data-Course-Project/README.md

   RunAnalysis.

+  CleanData & CleanData.txt.

     This is the final product.